OpenHIMS2/OpenHIMS2-core/README.md

 A **Unit View** is an instance of a role-view at a specific unit.
 It is the access-control bridge between a user and a unit.

-Example: "GMC Akurana - Doctor View" is a UnitView that combines:
+Example: "City General Clinic - Doctor View" is a UnitView that combines:
-- Unit: `GMC Akurana`
+- Unit: `City General Clinic`
 - View Template: `GMC - Doctor View`

 **Steps:**
 1. Select the Unit
 2. Select the View Template (role-based view for that unit type)
-3. Give it a name (e.g., `GMC Akurana — Doctor`)
+3. Give it a name (e.g., `City General Clinic — Doctor`)
 4. Save

 Available View Templates per Unit Template: